traction-project/encoding-api/README.md

     yarn build

 After any change to the code, `yarn build` needs to be run in order to refresh the compiled bundle.
-Also `docker compose restart web` should the run to ensure the application is restarted using the new bundle.
+Also `docker compose restart web` should be run to ensure the application is restarted using the new bundle.

 The application itself is now available on port 3001.